Mrgithub93/CharLCD_Draw/README.md

 They are saved as a binary list to copy or to load directly into to the display script

-Example script uses this [Adafruit CharLCD](https://github.com/adafruit/Adafruit_CircuitPython_CharLCD but whatever library the use the same binary list
+Example script uses this [Adafruit CharLCD](https://github.com/adafruit/Adafruit_CircuitPython_CharLCD/blob/main/examples/charlcd_rpi_mono_simpletest.py)